Generic Name: Methadone hydrochloride

 Close observation and frequent titration are warranted until pain management is stable on the new opioid.
 Monitor patients for signs and symptoms of opioid withdrawal or for signs of over-sedation/toxicity after converting patients to Methadone hydrochloride tablets.

 Individually titrate Methadone hydrochloride tablets to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving Methadone hydrochloride tablets to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
+Continually reevaluate patients receiving Methadone hydrochloride tablets to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see WARNINGS AND PRECAUTIONS (5.1)].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
 During chronic therapy, periodically reassess the continued need for the use of opioid analgesics.

-Patients who experience breakthrough pain may require a dose increase of Methadone hydrochloride tablets, or may need rescue medication with an appropriate dose of an immediate-release medication.
-If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the Methadone hydrochloride tablets dose.
+Patients who experience breakthrough pain may require a dose increase of Methadone hydrochloride tablets, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
+If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the Methadone hydrochloride tablets dosage.

 If unacceptable opioid-related adverse reactions are observed, the subsequent doses may be reduced and/or the dosing interval adjusted (i.e., every 8 hours or every 12 hours).
 Adjust the dose to obtain an appropriate balance between management of pain and opioid-related adverse reactions.